SAP-samples/btp-azure-opensap/Week2/Unit1/README.md

 ![Microsoft SharePoint](./images/mss_0180.png)

-4.2 You might be asked to login to you're subscription domain.
+4.2 You might be asked to login to your subscription domain.
 You've defined the respective credentials a few steps before, when you set up the subscription.
-The mail address of the initial subscription user (Administrator), is the username combined with the new domain which was set up in the onmicrosoft.com environment (e.g. testuser@demotrial.onmicrosoft.com).
+The mail address of the initial subscription user (Administrator) is the username combined with the new domain which was set up in the onmicrosoft.com environment (e.g. testuser@demotrial.onmicrosoft.com).
 Click on **Sign in**.

 > You have provided the necessary information for username@domain.onmicrosoft.com in [Step 3.1](#domain)